ProjectRecommend/docs/design-docs/final/DesignDocument.md

 ---------------------------------
 # 1. Introduction
 ## 1.1 Purpose
-The purpose of this document is to describe the implementation of the *Music Recommendation Software* whose requirements have been described in detail in the SRS document submitted before.
+The purpose of this document is to describe the implementation of the *Project Recommend ( Music Recommendation Software )* whose requirements have been described in detail in the SRS document submitted before.

-The *Music Recommendation Software* as specified earlier, is a music player software that not only plays music but also suggests music based on what the user is listening to, from the user's offline collection as well as online collection, which obviously, requires internet connection.
-Also it has been designed to update the metadata of the same.
+The *Music Recommendation Software* as specified earlier, is a music player software that not only plays music but also suggests music based on what the user is listening to, from the user's offline collection as well as online collection, which requires internet connection.
+During recommendation if required it will update metadata of the song.

 The sections in this document will provide guidelines related to the structure and the design of the project and will contain the following too.

+**Component Diagram** : information about the external and internal components of the system.

 **Class Diagram** : specific information about the expected input, output, classes, and functions.
 The interaction between the classes to meet the desired requirements.